Skip to content

 Bergerac (30 minutes (airport)), Dordogne

 Château de Sainte Croix is an 18th-century Périgord stone château in the Dordogne countryside, 30 minutes from Bergerac airport.
 Chandeliers, a Petite Chapelle, and a Coach House and Stables sit within ten hectares.
-Thirteen bedrooms sleep 32 on site, and the property hosts up to 150 seated guests with full sole use.
-Venue hire starts at €5,000, the most accessible in this collection.
+From €5,000, a low starting price for the space, it seats up to 150 and sleeps 32 across thirteen bedrooms.

 Why We Love It

-Chandeliers and Perigord stone with a Petite Chapelle and a Coach House from €5,000.
+Chandeliers and Périgord stone with a Petite Chapelle and a Coach House from €5,000.

 Max Guests